top of page

 • Push/Pull-Based Split: Separates movements based on muscle function

 The biggest mistake many men make is jumping into random workouts without structure.
 A well-designed split ensures you’re progressing consistently instead of just working hard without direction.
+If you want the broader strategy behind building organized routines, start with workout plans and training programming.

 Choosing The Right 4-Day Workout Split For Your Goal